 * A total of 976 UH-60As was delivered to 1989 -- not counting six development machines and 66 conversions to the "EH-60A" configuration, described below -- when that variant was replaced in production by the improved "UH-60L".
 The UH-60L has more powerful T700-GE-701C turboshafts, providing 1,417 kW (1,900 SHP) each, and an uprated power transmission capable of handling a total of 2,535 kW (3,400 SHP).

-All improvements added to the UH-60A during production are standard items on the UH-60L, which also features a modified tail rotor control system.
+All improvements added to the UH-60A during production became standard items on the UH-60L, which also featured a modified tail rotor control system.
 Early production UH-60Ls retained the UH-60A flight control system which limited available power, but this was quickly upgraded to the "Automatic Flight Control System (AFCS)" of the navalized S-70B Seahawk, which permitted full use of the new engines and powertrain.
 The Seahawk is discussed in the next chapter.

 Initial flight of the UH-60L was on 22 March 1988, with service deliveries beginning in October 1989.
 By the beginning of 2002, the US Army had 539 UH-60Ls in service.
 It is very difficult to tell a UH-60L from a UH-60A, since many UH-60As have been upgraded with features fitted standard to UH-60Ls, such as cable cutters and defensive countermeasures.
 In fact, it was the increasing weight penalty imposed by these features that drove the development of the UH-60L.